Curtea de Argeș: Orthodox Archbishopric of Argeș

 A Greek Orthodox archbishopric of Argeș was established in 1396, under authority of the Ecumenical Patriarch of Constantinople by Callistus I, but disputed by the Bulgarian Patriarchate of Ochrid.

 The Orthodox Metropolitan's seat was moved to Târgoviște in 1517, just before the Catholic bishopric ended its activity.

 However, at the close of the 18th century, it again became the seat of the modern Romanian Orthodox Archdiocese of Argeș and Muscel, under the Metropolis of Wallachia and Dobrudja.

 Landmark churches

-The city is the site of couple medieval churches (among them the Curtea de Argeș Cathedral) having been an Orthodox bishopric again since the close of the 18th century.
+The city is the site of several medieval churches (among them the Curtea de Argeș Cathedral) having been an Orthodox bishopric again since the close of the 18th century.

 The most important church is the Princely Church of Saint Nicholas built by Basarab I, completely renovated in 2003–2004.
 It resembles a stone fortress, connected through catacombs to a guard tower on a nearby hill.
 Ruins of the Prince's Palace Complex are still visible.
 It is mentioned in Alexandru Odobescu's Doamna Chiajna.

 One of the most enduring and famous Romanian legends, the legend of Meșterul Manole, is related to the monastery's construction.